Poliuti/Euclidean-Sequencer-ACTAM/README.md

 You can try the application at [this page](https://brugio96.github.io/euclidean-sequencer).
 `

-[Here](https://youtu.be/cF6LMqtsbRo) a video tutorial to see how the Euclidean Sequencer works.
+[Here](https://youtu.be/cF6LMqtsbRo) is a video tutorial to see how the Euclidean Sequencer works.

 <br>
 <p align="center" width="100%">